Premier (Canada): Name

 In a number of provinces, premiers were previously known by the title prime minister, with premier being an informal term used to apply to all prime ministers, even the prime minister of Canada.
 This practice was eventually phased out to avoid confusing the provincial leaders with the federal prime minister, as well as to indicate the distinct nature of the provincial offices.
 The last such case outside Quebec was that of W. A. C. Bennett, who served as premier of British Columbia and styled himself as prime minister until leaving office in 1972.
 The title premier is typically not granted by written law.
-The formal name of the government position held by the premier is president of the Executive Council or some similar term, but that formal term is rarely used.
+The formal name of the government position held by the premier is president of the Executive Council or some similar term, but that formal term is rarely used, not even in the shortened form president of the Council.

 The French language does not make a distinction between premier, prime minister and first minister, which are all rendered as "premier ministre".
 Thus, "The prime minister of Canada and the premier of Ontario" will be translated as "Le premier ministre du Canada et le premier ministre de l'Ontario".

 The terms prime minister and premier come from the United Kingdom, where there is only one prime minister / premier.
-Heads of government of constituent countries in the UK are titled first minister.
+Heads of government of constituent countries in the UK are titled first minister, although this position was only introduced recently with the establishment of devolution in the United Kingdom in the 1990s.
 Collectively, Canada's federal prime minister and the premiers are collectively referred to as first ministers, another synonym of British origin.